Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-Motivated by the well-known logistic map~\cite{May1976}, logistic Game of Life~\cite{Ibrahimi2019} stands as a prominent candidate to study and investigate critical behaviors and cluster dynamics in critical settings, while preserving deterministic update rules.
-Logistic GOL extends GOL by introducing a parameter $\lambda$ that re-scales the updates, \textit{i.e.,} the growth/decay rate of each site.
-More formally, $\Delta s_j^t \rightarrow \lambda\Delta s_j^t$, where $0<\lambda \leq 1$ and $\lambda = 1$ is the limit corresponding to Conway's GOL (\Fref{fig:model}a right).
+On the other hand, the logistic GOL~\cite{Ibrahimi2019} stands as a prominent candidate for investigating deterministic scale-invariant dynamics in 2D systems.
+This system introduces a control parameter, $\lambda$, which tunes the update dynamics by rescaling the growth/decay rate of each site as $\Delta s_j^t \rightarrow \lambda \Delta s_j^t$, where $0 < \lambda \leq 1$.
+The case $\lambda = 1$ corresponds to the original limit of Conway's Game of Life (\MainFigref{fig:model}a, right).

 An important consequence of $\lambda$ in the logistic GOL is that the previously binary state space of the automaton expands into a Cantor set.
-To see this, we define a simple representation that associates the three possible updates to discrete operators, respectively to decay (\textbf{D}), stability (\textbf{S}) and growth (\textbf{G}), such that:
+To see this, one may define a simple representation that associates the three possible updates with discrete operators, respectively for decay (\textbf{D}), stability (\textbf{S}), and growth (\textbf{G}), such that: